Pixelgrade LT Compatibility and Post-Update Troubleshooting

 Capture a quick snapshot of your environment so you can tell which component is actually misbehaving.
 Work through this list first.

-3. Confirm the versions of Pixelgrade Care, Nova Blocks, and Style Manager.
+3. Confirm the versions of Pixelgrade Assistant, Nova Blocks, and Style Manager (Plugins screen in your dashboard).

 4. Check whether the Gutenberg plugin is installed and active.